CarloMicieli/hascalator/README.md

 For instance, `(++) :: [a] -> [a] -> [a]` (the function that appends two lists) allows infinite lists.
 The `data.List` implemented in Scala is not infinite and it's strictly evaluated.
-Technically it's still possible to build an infinite list, but with the strict evaluation the append operation will be rather useless (ie, the `append` operation will never terminate).
+Technically it's still possible to build an infinite list, but with the strict evaluation the append operation will be rather useless (ie. the `append` operation will never terminate).

 Other functions, `iterate :: (a -> a) -> a -> [a]`, are not working in a strict